 - Notify owners when the warranty is expiring.
 Offer service plans or warranty renewals to drive new revenue.

 - Leverage your owner data to find new insights that aid future marketing and strategic initiatives.

 Amazon Prime Day and the holiday shopping season offer significant opportunities for brands, both in terms of sales and the ability to get to know more customers.
-To learn more about the best ways to connect with your product owners, and the impact it could have on your business, download our 2019 Trend Report: The Rise of the Engaged Owner and watch our Trend Report webinar, Stepping Beyond Product Registration.

 Here's to wishing you a fantastic Prime Day!